maximalism2/msvgc/README.md

 msvgc -f ./path/to/pic.svg -o ./svgComponents/
 ```

-If default params are not set, the current working
-directory will be used as the path to .svg files with output in the ./svg directory.

-Subdirectories containing .svg files will generate their corresponding react components within a subdirectory in the output path.

-The output path contains an index.js that exports all generated components.

 `--camelCase` flag creates components with camel-case class names

 `--react-native` flag creates components using [react-native-svg](https://github.com/react-native-community/react-native-svg) library